10. Execution threads

 }

-- Line 9: The barrier is created in a closed state.
-It will be opened by the Main thread on line 16.
+- line 9: the barrier is created closed.
+It will be opened by the Main line 16.

-- line 27: the thread responsible for incrementing the thread counter requests permission to enter the critical section.
+- line 27: the thread responsible for incrementing the thread counter requests authorization to enter the critical section.
 The various threads will accumulate in front of the closed barrier.
-When the Main thread opens it, one of the waiting threads will pass through.
+When the Main will open it, one of the waiting threads will pass.

-- Line 33: When it has finished its work, it reopens the barrier, allowing another thread to enter.
+- line 33: when he has finished his work, he reopens the gate, allowing another thread to enter.

-We obtain results similar to the previous ones.
+The results are similar to the previous ones.

-The Interlocked class allows a group of operations to be made atomic.
-In an atomic group of operations, either all operations are executed by the thread executing the group, or none are.
-We do not end up in a state where some have been executed and others have not.
-The synchronization objects lock, Mutex, and AutoResetEvent all aim to make a group of operations atomic.
-This result is achieved at the cost of blocking threads.
-The Interlocked class allows, for simple but fairly frequent operations, the avoidance of thread blocking.
-The Interlocked class offers the following static methods:
+The class Interlocked makes it possible to atomic an operation group.
+Within an operation group atomic, either all operations are executed by the thread running the group, or none at all.
+You don't stay in a state where some have been executed and others haven't.
+Synchronization objects lock, Mutex, AutoResetEvent are all designed to make atomic a group of operations.
+This is achieved by blocking threads.
+The Interlocked allows you to avoid thread blocking for simple but frequent operations.
+The Interlocked offers the following static methods:

-It increments the location parameter by 1.
-The operation is guaranteed to be atomic.
+It increments the rental.
+The operation is guaranteed atomic.

 Our thread counting program can then be as follows: